erogenousbeef-zz/BigReactors/Roadmap.md

 - (DONE) Fix reactor glass texture.
 Change to a nicer texture and port connected-texture code from turbines.
 - (DONE) Fix the lighting bug on control rods.
 - (DONE) Add some flair to the reactor and turbine glass textures.
 They're TOO invisible now.
-- Add flair to turbine glass texture
+- (DONE) Add flair to turbine glass texture
-- Redo turbine exterior textures with "metallic blue" color instead of ugly current job
+- (DONE) Redo turbine exterior textures with "metallic blue" color instead of ugly current job

 ### User Interface
 - (DONE) Add imagebutton for reactor on/off